-A diesel engine is widely used in automotive industry, auto industry, and car manufacturers.
-It can also be used in diesel generator and on ships.
-Nowadays agriculture pump is also run by small diesel engine.
+A diesel engine is widely used in the automotive industry, auto industry, and car manufacturers.
+It can also be used in diesel generators and on ships.
+Nowadays agriculture pump is also run by a small diesel engine.

-If you are a diesel mechanic or wish to be a diesel service technicians and mechanic, this post is for you.
+If you are a diesel mechanic or wish to be a diesel service technician and mechanic, this post is for you.

 So, how four-stroke diesel engine working